The Zimmer Program for partially hyperbolic actions: Consequences of assumptions in Theorem and Theorem

-We note that claim (3) is an application of the invariance principle \cite{AV} or Theorem \ref{thm: acc imp hder} above.
-Since $a$ has $0$ Lyapunov exponents on $E_{\lambda}$, by Theorem \ref{thm: acc imp hder}, the stable holonomy $H^{s,a}$ preserves each invariant sub bundle almost everywhere.
+Claims (a), (b) and (c) are proved in Sections \ref{regularity-metrics} and \ref{Oseledets regularity Anosov}.
+We note that the last claim is an application of the invariance principle \cite{AV} or Theorem \ref{thm: acc imp hder} above.
+Since $a$ has $0$ Lyapunov exponents on $E_{\lambda}$, by Theorem \ref{thm: acc imp hder}, the stable holonomy $H^{s,a}$ preserves each invariant sub-bundle almost everywhere.
 And by H\"older continuity of $H^{s,a}$ and $E^{c_i\lambda}$, we know the stable holonomy preserves each $E^{c_i\lambda}$ everywhere.
 By \cite{KalSad}, the stable holonomy preserves the conformal structure within each $E^{c_i\lambda}$ everywhere.
-To show (3) we only need to prove $H^{s,a}$ preserves the volume form induced by the H\"older continuous metric within each $ E^{c_i\lambda}$.
-But it is not hard to see that the Jacobian of $H^{s,a}_{x,y}|_{E^{c_i\lambda}}$ is exactly the holonomy of the one-dimensional cocycle $\mathrm{Jac}(Da|_{E^{c_i\lambda}})$, then as a consequence, the stable holonomy preserves the invariant volume form within each $E^{c_i\lambda}$, as a result, the stable holonomy is an isometry.
+To show (d) we only need to prove $H^{s,a}$ preserves the volume form induced by the metric within each $ E^{c_i\lambda}$.
+But it is not hard to see that the Jacobian of $H^{s,a}_{x,y}|_{E^{c_i\lambda}}$ is exactly the holonomy of the one-dimensional cocycle $\mathrm{Jac}(Da|_{E^{c_i\lambda}})$, the stable holonomy preserves the invariant volume form within each $E^{c_i\lambda}$, thus the stable holonomy is an isometry.

-Moreover, since the $M$-action in the assumptions of Theorem \ref{abelian} commutes with the $\R^k$ action, we may assume without loss of generality that the $\norm{\cdot}_{\alpha,i}$ are invariant under the $M$-action by averaging its pushforwards under $M$ with respect to the Haar measure on $M$.
-All this implies that \ref{fundamental2} holds for actions satisfying assumptions in Theorem \ref{abelian}.